PacktPublishing/Cloud-Computing-Demystified-for-Aspiring-Professionals/Allfiles/Chapter4/iaasAWSexample/README.md

 Here's a brief intro about what a developer must do in order to start developing the project further:

+Sample solutions templates show you how to create an end-to-end solution with AWS CloudFormation templates.
 ``` code to automate or manual task
 <place holder> Example: System.Console.WriteLine("Fast Lane rocks!");
 ```